 RAVENS IN FLIGHT

 The Demonstration Garden is also home to the Thomas Grams Memorial sculpture, also designed by Harder. to capture of spirit of birds in flight.
 In the photo here Harder demonstrates how the base can turn to further capture the feeling of flight.
 Thomas Grams was a local dentist who joined the International Assistance Mission, providing dental care in remote places such as Guatemala and Afghanistan.
 Grams was an avid volunteer and humanitarian.
 He was killed while on a humanitarian mission in Afghanistan.
 The Demonstration Garden is also an all volunteer garden and this seemed the perfect place to honor his memory.
 The theme of both of these sculptures incorporates the ravens Miki is so well known for.
 It seemed only natural for the Puma live side by side with the Grams memorial.
-The Puma is now the property of DBS but still needs to meet the city criteria for art placement (this is for a concrete pad to be placed in the garden).

 DECORATIVE ART PANELS